In recent years, the live streaming industry has exploded in popularity due to the public’s insatiable appetite for video content.

 Once you have enough viewers and get noticed by businesses in your industry, you can land a brand deal, produce sponsored content, and sell access to exclusive live streams.

-Many live streamers generate additional revenue by choosing to sell digital products and merchandise through an online store.
+Many live streamers generate additional revenue by choosing to sell digital products and merchandise through their own online store.

 My live performance — it just comes from feeling an energy and emotion from the crowd.

 Live streams make money through ad monetization, brand partnerships, regular payments via subscription services, the sale of digital products, and more.

 Many streamers attract eyes to a live video by blogging about the subject matter.
 In their blogs, they include a content marketing lead that directs readers to their live streams.

 After you build a significant following, you can set up multiple revenue streams and cobble together a reliable source of income.

 The Top 12 Ways to Make Money From Live Streaming

 Newcomers to the streaming business may feel overwhelmed by the sheer number of opportunities at their fingertips.
 However, as long as you stay open to new ideas and explore all potential revenue streams, you will find yourself making money from your live content.